The Startup Drake Equation

 We already explored the primary causes of startup failure and how to combat those.

 Since failure is the primary result, however, perhaps “why do startups fail” is the wrong question.
-Startups fail by default; the question is: How can they possibly survive?
+Startups fail by default; the question is: Why do they ever survive?

 And: Why specifically are they default-dead?
 Is there something we can learn from that?